Reflow-HQ/nextjs-saas-starter-template/README.md

 Clone or fork this GitHub repo to get started.

-Ahe app is a standard Next.js project.
+The app is a standard Next.js project.
 Simply install all dependencies and run the Next.js dev server.

 ```bash
 npm install